awaxye/BME547/Lectures/Lecture2Jan18.md

 using colons is shorthand for docstring to indicate a variable

+**key for medical software

+This approach ensures documentation is generated at the same time as code and not a document constructed later.

-add this info to def of sub function (v1,v2)
+add info to def of sub function (v1,v2)